Stop searching and let the perfect meeting room in London find you!

 Catering is also an option for your meeting space for breakfast, lunch, and private dinners.
 Being well-fed and focused has never been easier.

-10. A cheap London meeting room for team catch-ups: Private Meeting Room, The Travel Cafe
+11. A London meeting room for team catch-ups: Private Meeting Room, The Travel Cafe

 If you’re looking for an amazing place to catch up with your team members but want to keep your budget low, head over to The Travel Cafe’s Private Meeting Room.